• Skip to primary navigation

 Can you freeze taho?

-It is best to eat taho right away.
-Freezing will change the texture of the silken tofu and sago pearls.
+Taho is best eaten right away.
+Freezing will change the texture of silken tofu and sago pearls.

 What are the benefits of eating taho?

-Tofu is a good source of calcium, protein, and lowers cholesterol.
+Tofu is a good source of calcium and protein, and can lower cholesterol.
 Tapioca pearls are good for you because they are fiber-rich.
-However, taho is loaded with sugar.
+However, taho is high in sugar.
 As with anything, moderation is key.

 More about taho

-Here are more frequently asked questions about taho (silken tofu with sago and brown sugar syrup) including extra tips, troubleshooting, and other information.
+Here are more frequently asked questions about Taho, including extra tips, troubleshooting, and other information.

 Other dessert recipes you may like